Dates/TimeJuly 20 –July 25, M, T, W, Th, F, S, 9:00am – 4:00pm

 Pianists, ages 14-19, already proficient at an intermediate to advanced level.
 All participants should come to the classes with at least one piece memorized and ready to perform.

-Monday through Friday, 9:00 am to 4:00 pm with a break for lunch, and a concluding recital performance scheduled for Saturday in PONCHO Concert Hall on the Cornish campus.
+Monday through Friday, 9:00am to 4:00pm with a break for lunch, and a concluding recital performance scheduled for Saturday, July 25 at 11:00am in PONCHO Concert Hall on the Cornish campus.

-Open for enrollment to intermediate to advanced piano students, ages 14-19, without any audition.
+Open for enrollment to intermediate to advanced piano students ages 14-19 without an audition.

 Peter Mack was born in Ireland, where he had his early training with Frank Heneghan at the Dublin College of Music.
 Subsequent study was at Trinity College, Dublin, and with Bela Siki at the University of Cincinnati College Conservatory of Music and at the University of Washington where he earned his doctorate in piano performance.

 Mack has performed throughout the United States and Europe, as well as in Australia and the former Soviet Union.
 He is the winner of the New Orleans, Young Keyboard Artists and Pacific International Piano Competitions.
 His prize in the Sherman-Clay competition included a Steinway grand piano.
 Mack is well known for his extensive repertoire, having performed twenty-five concertos with orchestras.
 He is equally in demand as a performer, clinician, convention artist, and teacher, and his pupils are frequent winners of local, national, and international competitions.